 Passengers left unprepared may find themselves a bit bored in the terminal.
 However, there are plenty of shopping and dining opportunities in the brand-new AIRMALL on Concourses B and C. A point of interest is the Rock and Roll Hall of Fame Gift Shop, selling memorabilia from the famous Cleveland landmark.

 The airport is situated nine miles (14km) southwest of Cleveland.

 Getting to the city

 Taxis, shuttles and limos operate at the airport.
-Taxis can be found at the orange wall located at the north end of the baggage claim level on the lower level of the main terminal.
-The RTA provides a regular train service between the airport and downtown Cleveland via the Tower City Station, which departs every 15 minutes and costs $2.25.
+Taxis can be found at the orange wall located at the south end of the baggage claim, adjacent to Carousel 11.
+The RTA provides a regular train service between the airport and downtown Cleveland via the Tower City Station, which departs every 15 minutes and takes less than 30 minutes.
 The train station is on the lower level of the main terminal.
 Hotel shuttles can be called from the hotel courtesy phones in the baggage claim area.
 Ride-hailing apps such as Uber and Lyft are also available.